LLNL/Silo/docs/globals.md

   In this mode, the Silo library endeavours to create data readable by the oldest version of Silo still likely in use (4.10) and/or the oldest version of the HDF5 library Silo is likely to be using (1.8).
   In rare cases (e.g. some special purpose virtual file drivers (VFD)), *compatibility* applies to an *entire* file.
   Usually, however, *compatibility* applies to individual *objects* in a file.
-  A single Silo file can wind up containing objects associated with different compatibility modes.
+  A single Silo file can wind up containing objects produced while in different compatibility modes.

-  By default, the library operates to prioritize compatibility over performance.

   :::{tip}
   There are likely circumstances where setting compatibility mode to prioritize performance over compatibility will result in better performance.
   It is difficult to quantify *better* and it will vary based on the particular use-cases.
-  However, *better* can be anyware between 2x and 10x for specific operations.
+  However, *better* might be anywhere between 2x and 10x for specific operations.
   :::

   When performance considerations need to take precedence, callers are free to set the compatibility mode to `DB_PERF_OVER_COMPAT` which favors performance over compatibility.